rydmike/flex_color_scheme/README.md

 #### The HomePage of all the Examples

 The content of the `HomePage` in all these examples is not really so relevant for using `FlexColorScheme` based application theming.
-The critical parts are in the above `MaterialApp` theme definitions.
-The `HomePage` just contains UI to visually show what the defined example looks like in an application with commonly used Widgets.
+The critical parts are in the example `MaterialApp` theme definitions.
+The `HomePage` just contains UI to visually show what the defined themes look like when used in an application with commonly used Widgets.
 It also allows interaction with a few FlexColorScheme APIs in the later examples.
-All examples include the theme mode switch.
+All examples include a theme mode switch.

 We pass in the `FlexSchemeData` we used for the active theme to the application's `HomePage`.
 This is not really needed in to use `FlexColorScheme` schemes based themes, but we use it to be able to show the active theme's name and description in the examples.
-We also use it for the 3-way theme mode switch, that uses the scheme colors in its toggle widget for the different custom theme mode option like buttons.
+We also use it for the 3-way theme mode switch, that uses the scheme colors in its toggle widget for its custom theme mode option buttons.

 The only thing on the `HomePage` of interest is perhaps the `FlexThemeModeSwitch`, which is the UI for the 3-way theme mode toggle switch used in the examples to change theme mode.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/theme_mode_switch.png?raw=true" alt="theme mode switch" width="350"/>

 Using it is very simple, pass it the selected theme mode, the active `FlexSchemeData` scheme and check the `onThemeModeChanged` callback for changes and act on it.

 ```dart
 FlexThemeModeSwitch(